Student Advisory Board

 - Have a broader impact in promoting the ideals of scholastic journalism, as they relate to the eight lights.

-If you are interested in joining the Quill and Scroll SAB for 2020 (a term runs for a calendar year), please send a short email with a resume attached to Q&S Executive Director Jeff Browne at [email protected].
-You may also call 319-335-3321 for more information.
+If you are interested in joining the Quill and Scroll SAB for 2021-22, fill out the form below.
+If you have any questions, please Q&S Executive Director Jeff Browne at [email protected] for more information.

 Thirteen Quill and Scroll members from every part of the United States have been named to the Q&S Student Advisory Board for 2019-2020.
 The 13 students will work on national pro-journalism projects for all Quill and Scroll chapters.